Larebash/CSN-Project-File-/week1/README.md

 ## Screenshot

-See `aws-console.png` for the evidence.
+See `billingpage.jpeg` for the evidence.